by Doug Kiesewetter

 How is it that the most disciplined soldiers in the world can outwardly display such contempt towards, and non-conformity to basic military standards?
 Beyond that, do Special Operations units indoctrinate their ranks with counterculture, or is it that those counterculture individuals are the ones who are drawn to, and are more likely to succeed in the world of Special Operations?

 Son, when they made you they broke the mold…

-Before we can define a counter culture, we need to discuss the base culture itself.
+Before we can define a counter-culture, we need to discuss the base culture itself.
 For traditional military culture, the importance of uniformity and blind obedience is foundational.
-When a large number of individuals are combined into an effective fighting force, they remove the question mark from their immediate response catalogue.
+When a large number of individuals are combined into an effective fighting force, they remove the question mark from their immediate response catalog.
 This is the only way to establish good order and a high chance of success in a stressful environment.
-Now, as we say in the business, “There’s more than one way to skin a cat”, but the last thing that the conventional military needs is a battalion sized element of junior leaders sharpshooting endless solutions to the problem at hand.
+Now, as we say in the business, “There’s more than one way to skin a cat,” but the last thing that the conventional military needs is a battalion-sized element of junior leaders sharpshooting endless solutions to the problem at hand.
 So, through tried and true methods of institutional compliance, true individualism is beaten out of most soldiers.

 Building A Winning Team